-- 1. Owing to the fact that insurance brokers are independent from insurers, Members should not wholly or substantially rely upon insurers in record-keeping and verification of clients' information. - 2.
-Members should keep documentary records sufficient to demonstrate that the following procedures, i.e. the client identification (as well as the customer due diligence under the AML Guideline), the needs analysis, and if applicable the risk profile, have been followed satisfactorily. - 3.
-Usually insurance brokers should first know the clients, then source from the market and recommend the insurance products that suit the needs of clients, that Members should develop, design and use their own forms or instruments to conduct the procedures.
-Members who use individual insurer's forms or instruments for this purpose instead shall expect to be asked of how they have conducted the due diligence on product recommendation. - 4.
-If the clients are subsequently to apply for investment-linked insurance, this will inevitably result in their having to fill in similar information onto insurer's Financial Needs Analysis Form and Risk Profile Questionnaire ("RPQ") as per the HKFI ILAS Requirements, that Members should put in place appropriate control and procedures to ensure that the information in the two sets of documents is consistent with each other. - 5.
-The forms or instruments for identification, needs analysis and/or risk profile if applicable may be either presented as separate documents or consolidated into one single document.
+- 3. Members should develop and use their own forms or instruments to conduct the procedures.
+Those using insurer's forms or instruments for this purpose instead shall expect to be asked of how they have conducted the due diligence on product recommendation. - 4.
+Some insurers may at their discretion accept insurance brokers' needs analysis forms to be their Financial Needs Analysis ("FNA") form, provided that such forms are in compliance with the requirements as set out in the latest version of the Initiative on Financial Needs Analysis (effective from 1 January 2016), Members may wish to refer to the said requirements when developing their forms or instruments.
+When Members' forms are not accepted by individual insurers, this may result in the clients having to fill in similar information onto insurer's FNA form (and also insurer's Risk Profile Questionnaire ("RPQ") for Linked Long Term Insurance).
+Members should adopt appropriate control and procedures to ensure that the information in the two sets of documents is consistent with each other. - 5.
+The forms or instruments for identification, needs analysis, and risk profile if applicable, may be either presented as separate documents or consolidated into one single document.
 In any case, Members should ensure that the forms or instruments should be properly completed, dated and signed by both the clients and the intermediary with his/her identity clearly disclosed. - 6.
-Client's circumstances may change over time.
-Members should conduct the necessary procedures whenever appropriate to update the information on their record, in particular when the circumstances of the client are known to have changed significantly. - 7.
+Clients' circumstances may change over time.
+Members should conduct the necessary procedures whenever appropriate to update the information on their records, particularly when the circumstances of the clients are known to have changed significantly.
+In any case, if it is more than a year when the procedures for needs analysis (and risk profile if applicable) were last conducted, they should be conducted again before any product, including top-up to existing policy, should be recommended. - 7.
 There may be cases where clients do not provide any or all parts of the information required in the forms or instruments.
-If a Member would continue to serve its client by arranging any contract of long term insurance, it may insert an appropriate warning statement to safeguard the Member's own interest.
+If Members would continue to serve the clients by arranging any contract of long term insurance, they should insert an appropriate warning statement in the language of the clients' choice highlighting the potential pitfalls of their non-disclosure, and the clients should also be asked to sign and acknowledge their understanding of such warning.